- His unorthodox training made his legs and balance incredibly strong.

 How much did Corey Marksman make on his first-ranked fight?

 Tickets to the event ranged from $40 to $150 depending on seating.
 Corey sold a mixture of seating options through his social media posts and in person.
 Undisputed Boxing Promotions shared 20% of the ticket price with the fighter who sold the ticket.
 Corey sold tickets to roughly 25% of the crowd.
 Bringing in almost as much revenue as the title fighters.
 The venue was massive and was able to hold 2 rings.
-One was for MMA fights and the other for boxing matches.
+One was for MMA fights and the other was for boxing matches.

 Positioning himself to be the negotiator and not the pawn.
 Most first-time fighters get paid as little as $200 to take a fight because they

 don’t have any leverage to negotiate.
 Smaller promoters are smart enough to know that they can spend less on promotions if fighters bring in the crowd through ticket profit sharing.
-The smarter fighter proves himself by bringing in a large amount of the crowd with their own marketing engine.
+The smarter fighter proves himself by bringing in a large amount of crowd with their own marketing engine.
 Promoters of all sizes will have to negotiate with these self-marketing geniuses just to survive and thrive in the cut-throat world of fight promotions.

 Keeping his options open